 If the target is already subjected to an active sigil spell, you may force the target to suffer a sigil pulse as if one round passed (does not require a sigil roll to maintain).

 Heightened.
-When you cast this spell as a 2nd level spell or higher, the damage increases by 2d8 for each spell level above 2nd.
+The spells’s damage increases by 2d8 for each spell level above 1st.

 Special.
 This spell costs one less mana point than normal for its spell level.